 In this case, rather than setting a job-level

-timeout-minutes: 6, which would waste 6 minutes if pip tries to build from source, we know pip for this project takes much less than 1 minute, so we only have to wait one minute if pip goes awry.
+timeout-minutes: 6, we know pip for this project takes much less than 1 minute, so we only have to wait one minute if pip goes awry.

 This becomes important for projects with lots of CI jobs and workflows, you don’t want to have to manually wade through hundreds or thousands of error messages.